jcornaz/kwik/docs/operators.rst

     Not specifying the transform, will combine the value in pairs.

 ``plus(other: Generator<T>)`` (can be used as ``+``)
-    Merge the generated values of both operators.
+    Merge the generated values of both operators. (each generator having the same probability to used)

+``frequency(vararg weightedGenerators: Pair<Double, Generator<T>>)``
+    Returns a generator that randomly pick a value from the given list of the generator according to their respective weights.